tourhunter-com/help-tourhunter-com/_articles-en/job_instruction_requests.md

 After a user submits a job instruction for an employee, in the “Top menu > Pending actions” section, for an employee, displays a notification about a sent job instruction.

-The notification card is as follows below:

 ![Job_instruction_requests1](/assets/images/job_instruction_requests1.png)

-When you click on the link, the employee’s profile opens with the first tab “Public info” displayed.
-When you go to the tab “Job Instructions”, a card with a job instruction is displayed.
+When user click on the link, the employee’s profile opens with the first tab “Public info” displayed.
+When user go to the tab “Job Instructions”, a card with a job instruction is displayed.
 By clicking on the card, a block with the job instruction text appears below.

 ![Job_instruction_requests2](/assets/images/job_instruction_requests2.png)